 Districts and schools are highly encouraged to maintain or establish a robust plan for COVID-19 testing in schools, including both diagnostic testing and screening (pooled) testing for students and staff.
 DESE and the Executive Office of Health and Human Services will continue to offer these services at no cost to districts.
 These no cost services will include optional support for districts who would like additional staff to conduct testing on-site and/or help with testing logistics and communication.
+Additional information about the SY 2021-22 statewide COVID-19 testing program can be found on the COVID-19 Testing Program section of the DESE website.

 Diagnostic testing, such as the BinaxNOW rapid antigen test, is an important tool for use in testing asymptomatic close contacts as part of updated quarantine guidance (see below).
 Diagnostic testing is especially important this year, as we head into cold and flu season.
-Districts are strongly encouraged to sign up for the statewide COVID-19 testing program as soon as it becomes available later in August to minimize the number of students required to quarantine outside of school.
+Districts are strongly encouraged to sign up for the statewide COVID-19 testing program to minimize the number of students required to quarantine outside of school.